paukiatwee/blog/_posts/2013-04-24-jee7-json-example.markdown

 tags:
 - jee7
 - json
-- jrs
+- jrs-353
 ---

-JEE 7, the next release of Java Enterprice for large application will include a standard JSON API without using third party JSON API such as [JSON.org][jsobn-org].
+JEE 7, the next release of Java Enterprice Edition for large application will include a standard JSON API without using third party JSON API such as [JSON.org][jsobn-org].
 Is time to use standard API for Java web development.

 <!--more-->